Hibikino-Musashi-Home/hma_wrs_sim_ws/src/02_sim_robot/tasks/hma_hsr_cu_pkg/docs/estimate_orientation_node.md

 # estimate_orientation_node
-This node provides the function to estimate the cutlery and marker orientation using template match.
+This node provides the function to estimate the cutlery and marker orientation using template matching.

 A hand camera is used for orientation estimation.